 Resume activities slowly, and avoid any that could be dangerous due to a person feeling dizzy or off-balance.

 After a blood donation is complete, an attendant will place a bandage over the area where the needle was inserted.
 They may also apply gentle pressure to help the blood clot and the wound heal.

 If a person’s blood does not clot quickly, they may need to rest.
 To help prevent bleeding, keep the bandage on, and try to avoid using the arm wherever possible.

-If there is bleeding from the site, apply pressure, and raise the arm over the head for about 5 minutes until the bleeding stops.
+If there is bleeding from the site, apply pressure, and raise the arm over the head for about

 After the wound closes, remove the bandage and wash the area gently with soap and water.
 Do this regularly until the wound has fully healed.

 If the bruising causes discomfort, cold compresses can help.
 A person can also take over-the-counter pain medication, such as acetaminophen (Tylenol).

 Anyone who plans to donate platelets should avoid taking aspirin for 2 days before the donation.

 Slight fatigue is normal after a blood donation, and some people experience this more than others.

 Anyone who feels tired after donating blood should rest until they feel better.